 Philament is a free online journal of postgraduate scholarship in the fields of cultural studies and the literary arts, edited and published by students from the University of Sydney, but with interdisciplinary and intercampus links.
 It is designed as a conduit for uninhibited academic debate, critical discussion, and creative expression over a broad range of topics within the literary arts and cultural studies and accepts submissions in the form of long and short articles, reviews, fictional work, and visual or multimedia experiments.
 All academic articles are refereed by scholars with substantial knowledge of the relevant field.
 The Philament editorial collective is comprised of postgraduate students from the Department of English at the University of Sydney and all incoming students are encouraged to become involved.

 Professional Commitment and Research Culture

 All candidates are expected to participate in the research culture of the department and in broader scholarly communities within and outside the University.
-In the department, a marker of this participation is attendance at the weekly English Research Seminars held 3-5pm on Friday afternoons in the Rogers Room during semester.
+In the department, a marker of this participation is attendance at the Research Seminars during Semester.
 This is the time when the Department as a whole gets together for exchange and debate in a convivial atmosphere.
 As a marker of participation in national and international scholarly communities, candidates are required to deliver a conference paper at a conference held outside the University of Sydney and/or to prepare and submit part of their research for publication to an accredited scholarly journal in the second or third year of their candidature.
 Postgraduates are also encouraged to attend meetings of research clusters in their area(s) of interest.
 Details of these meetings will be advertised at seminars, by email and on the departmental website.